Quazonis/Dragos-IOC-to-Tanium/README.md

-# Collection of scripts to allow communication toe the Dragos API and Tanium API
+# Collection of scripts to allow communication to the Dragos API and Tanium API
-## Nathaniel Nieuwendam
+#### Nathaniel Nieuwendam

 * Dragos_IOCs_Sweep.ps1
 	* This will retrieve MD5 and SHA256 hashes for all Dragos releases as far day as you specify in days (Default 60)